inhibitor1217/CS496_005_Melona/README.md

   - GET  : /api/quest
      - Retrieves all quests on database.
-        - OPTION: Use "sortBy" field to retrieve sorted data
+        - OPTION: Use "sortBy" field to retrieve sorted data.
-        - OPTION: Use fields to filter data
+        - OPTION: Use fields to filter data.
-        - e.g. { "sortBy": "title" } will sort quests using its title
+        - e.g. { "sortBy": "title" } will sort quests using its title.
-        - e.g. { "startPoint": [start], "sortBy": "title" } will retrieve quests whose "startPoint" field is [start], and the result will be sorted by title
+        - e.g. { "startPoint": [start], "sortBy": "title" } will retrieve quests whose "startPoint" field is [start], and the result will be sorted by title.

   - PUT  : /api/accept
      - Accepts a quest in the queue.